Are large tiles harder to install? Overall yes. Bigger LFT tiles are heavier. And, harder to install alone.

-If you’re planning your first tiling project, or working as a solo DIY tiler like me, or still a beginner you might want to avoid those extra large tiles that are showing up in the stores lately.
+If you’re planning your first tiling project, or working as a solo DIY tiler like me, or still a beginner you might want to avoid those extra large tiles that are showing up in the stores now.

 Here’s what you need to know before you buy.